ACCESSORY DWELLING UNIT COSTS

 Additional Sitework: TBD

 (Applies in some situations) Additional sitework costs may come up based on your specific property features or jurisdictional requirements.
 These are the sitework cost drivers we help you plan for, including demolition of existing flatwork, structures & trees, grading, retaining walls, and stormwater mitigation (required in some cities).
-When required, soils reports necessitate additional sitework.
+When required, soils reports also necessitate additional sitework.

 Additional Utilities: TBD